Top HHS watchdog being replaced by Trump says inspectors general must work free from political intrusion

 “Personally and professionally, I cannot let the idea of providing unpopular information drive decision-making in the work we do,” Grimm said, speaking calmly as the sole witness at a briefing conducted by videoconference.
 Calling independence “the cornerstone of what any office of inspector general does,” she said government watchdogs must “go right down the middle in providing facts and letting facts take us where they may.”

-A career employee with the HHS inspector general’s office for more than two decades, Grimm said Tuesday that she and colleagues are pursuing 14 additional reviews of the administration’s response to the pandemic, which has resulted in more than 1.6 million cases across the country of covid-19, the disease caused by the virus, and more than 98,000 deaths as of Tuesday.
+A career employee with the HHS inspector general’s office for more than two decades, Grimm said Tuesday that she and colleagues are pursuing 14 additional reviews of the department’s response to the pandemic, which has resulted in more than 1.6 million cases across the country of covid-19, the disease caused by the virus, and more than 98,000 deaths as of Tuesday.

 Inquiries, she said, are exploring the operation of the Strategic National Stockpile of emergency supplies, the development and distribution of tests by the Centers for Disease Control and Prevention, and the process by which the Food and Drug Administration approved tests developed by outside laboratories.
 They also are delving into safety issues in nursing homes, which account for a disproportionate share of cases and deaths; the role of the HHS agency that runs Medicare and Medicaid; and further work on hospitals’ preparedness.

-“We are operating as we did on May 1,” the date Trump announced a replacement for her as the agency’s top official, Grimm said.
+“We are operating as we did on May 1,” the date Trump announced a replacement for her as the office’s top official, Grimm said.
 “We are plowing ahead.”

 The two-hour briefing was laced with partisanship, with members of the minority party repeatedly complaining that the committee should have convened in person for a formal hearing.
 They prodded Grimm to address issues beyond her office’s scope, such as why the pandemic shut down the U.S. economy.
 And they suggested that the findings on hospital shortages were inflated.